RENEA: Weaponry and equipment

 The force uses a motley collection of weapons.
-One of the primary tools is the Beretta ARX-160 A3, which Albania possesses in abundance.
+One of the primary tools is the Heckler & Koch G36, which Albania possesses in abundance.
 Submachine guns, such as the HK MP5 are also highly regarded.
 The fighting knives are of mixed origins - Randall and an assortment of locally manufactured products depending on the preferences of the operatives themselves.
 Knife fighting is a considered vital skill and the operatives are highly trained.
 RENEA's weaponry is currently being updated and brought in line with weapons that are conventionally used by sister units abroad.

 The sniper rifle is another tool of the trade for RENEA.
 Initially, the unit favoured the Russian Dragunov SVD, which, is still in use with the military and various law enforcement agencies.
 However, the SVD is actually intended to extend the effective range of fire of infantry squads up to 600 metres.
 Given the delicate nature of their missions, RENEA reverted to "proper" sniper rifles and currently employs SAKO TRG-22, TRG-42 and M10 rifles.

 Search and rescue training is effected with live ammunition.
 Operatives themselves simulate the hostage.
 Many special halls and rooms are built to conduct this type of training, and are known as "SAS Rooms" by the unit.
 In addition, "Good faith shooting" is practised, which consists of the operatives standing in line facing one another and shooting at targets placed between them.
 The bulletproof Kevlar vest and helmet are the same as those used by the German GSG-9.
 They are quite heavy, but they can stop a .30-06 projectile.
 All types of flash-bang, tear gas and non-lethal ammunition are in the unit's arsenal.
 British Avalon anti-gas masks, fireproof clothing (the same as used by the Italian GIS, and NOCS), kneepads, fireproof and tear-proof gloves are also used.
 Most of the personal equipment is of US origins, but a few Italian types are also in use, such as Vega and Radar.

 In special situations the use of (German Heckler & Koch MG4 machine guns) is authorized.
 Beretta APX and Glock 34 are the favorite sidearms.
 H&K USPs is also in use depending on the personnel preference.
-Vehicles in use include IVECO vans, Mitsubishi SUVs, and a motley collection of armoured and private cars.
+Vehicles in use include Iveco vans, Mitsubishi SUVs, and a motley collection of armoured and private cars.
 In waterborne operations, Zodiac boats confiscated from traffickers are in use.
 Depending on the circumstances, the Albanian Navy could place at their disposal various types of boats and other craft.
 Mil Mi-8 helicopter is used if a situation demands infiltration by air.